alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 [Download HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases).

-### Enable T.R.I.M.
+### Enable TRIM

-macOS does not enable T.R.I.M. for most SSDs, to enable T.R.I.M., run the following command (and reboot):
+By default, macOS does not enable TRIM for most SSDs.
+To avoid damaging your SSD on the long term, enable TRIM with the following command:

 	sudo trimforce enable

+Before enabling TRIM, close all programs and documents (`trimforce` will reboot immediatly after finishing).

 ## Update tracker